rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/method-hooks.md

 4) Callbacks, if any.

-## Components of the Reaction Hook
+## Components of the Demandook

-There are four properties that are accessible within the Reaction method hooks options parameter:
+There are four properties that are accessible within the Demandethod hooks options parameter:

 1) `result` - the result of the method you called _note in before hooks, this will be undefined_